SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 Controllers can be used for button use!

 ## Multiple people can be set up
-All crewmates can also be used as sheriffs, etc.!
+All crewmates can also be used as sheriffs, etc.!<br>
+In SHR mode, "everyone's sheriff" is not supported due to the specification that the sheriff replaces the imposter.<br>
+After the match starts, the crewmate is immediately judged the winner of the task.<br>
+(No one with a task = 0 tasks left for Crew.)<br>
+Please include one Crew camp position that has a task.<br>
+(Adding a MadMate, JackalFriends, or Home Security Guard not help.)<br>

 ##  Equipment settings
 You can set up the admin, vitals, and other settings.<br>